All Episodes

 She said this in an interview with a Christian radio network.

-She describes her effort to oust dingy Harry as a religious calling and a war of ideology.
+She describes her effort to oust Dingy Harry as a religious calling in a war of ideology.

 It's a war of thoughts and a war of faith.